rickboiii/4.1/README.md

 ## Instructions

 In this lab, you will be given a working program that requires a test script to be written for a basic calculator that does addition, subtraction, multiplication, and division.
 The code allows for you to accept values and do math actions.

-Update the file `test_main.py` to increase the number of pytest unit tests in order to ensure the class is valid.
-Then modify the `TESTS.md` file with the manual testing inputs with expected outputs if you were to use the class for input/output testing.
+1. Update the file `test_main.py` to increase the number of pytest unit tests in order to ensure the class is valid.
+2. Modify the `TESTS.md` file with the manual testing inputs with expected outputs *if* you were to use the class for basic input/output testing.
+3. Answer the questions below on the `README.md` file.

 ### Tips